Braives

 Braives (/fr/; Braive) is a municipality of Wallonia located in the province of Liège, Belgium.

 On January 1, 2006, Braives had a total population of 5,579.
-The total area is 44.00 km² which gives a population density of 127 inhabitants per km².
+The total area is 44.00 km^{2} which gives a population density of 127 inhabitants per km^{2}.

 The municipality consists of the following districts: Avennes, Braives, Ciplet, Fallais, Fumal, Latinne, Tourinne, and Ville-en-Hesbaye.

 There are also three hamlets: Hosdent in Latinne, Pitet in Fallais, and Foncourt in Fumal.

 Fallais is famous for its medieval castle and other tourist attractions including a water mill, a former wheelmakershop, the river Méhaigne and the Ravel cycling path.